KusStar/react-native-fast-url/README.md

 # react-native-fast-url

-Fast URL, URLSearchParams Polyfill for React Native.
+A Fast URL and URLSearchParams Polyfills for React Native.

-Built in JSI and use [ada](https://github.com/ada-url/ada) as URL parser for best performance.
+Built in JSI and use [ada](https://github.com/ada-url/ada), the URL parser used in Node.js since  v18.16 for the best performance.

 ## Installation